 After having lived in several different states and too many cities to even begin to list, KoHoSo currently lives in Crestline, California located in the San Bernardino Mountains.
-He now owns his own house that he shares with his long-time sweetie Miss KoKo, their dogs Ladybug and Oreo, and their cats Blue and Bonnie (all are rescues).
-He also owns and operates an online oldies radio station, KoHoSo Radio 66.
+He now owns his own house that he shares with his long-time sweetie Miss KoKo, their dogs Ladybug and Oreo, and their cats Blue, Bonnie, and Sam (all are rescues).

 KoHoSo’s most noteworthy previous occupation was as a member of the radio industry, both on and off air.
 He has also worked in television production, sales, cooking, medical bill auditing, the satellite TV industry, and office management along with many other so-called “menial” jobs.
 This also gives KoHoSo a unique perspective as he has seen how many business operate from both the bottom and the top.
 Since December 2010 after being out of work for almost two years in the wake of The Great Recession, KoHoSo now works as a sales manager in the electronic components field in San Dimas (yes, the home of Bill & Ted).